nicknonnen/nicknonnen.github.io/gravity/gravity.md

 ![gravitymodel](/assets/gravitymodel.png)
 Figure 2.
 The Gravity Model.

 This model accepts an input layer, target destinations, and a distance value.
+It returns a polygon that represents the area which a hospital has the potential to serve.
+When combined with

 ### Unexpected Challenges